 lack of knowledge and communication between team members,

 infrequent deployments create delays,

-bad processes and tooling.
+flawed processes and tooling.

 As mentioned – the problem is also in the tools and/or processes.
-If you can not detect and count defects, then you have a long way to go in mastering the delivery of quality software.
+If you can not detect and count defects, you have a long way to go in mastering the delivery of quality software.
 One of the metrics that we use to measure a team’s ability to deliver releasable increments is Defect Leakage KPI.

 Next, we’ll see how to capture data for Defect Leakage KPI in JIRA.
-As already explained, we need two pieces of information for each sprint:
+As already explained, we need two pieces of information for each Sprint:

 This is not the only way to classify defects.
 For example, you could configure JIRA to use custom fields with predefined values.
-When we have defects marked as it was described above, we can execute JQL queries to get the data for the Defect Leakage chart.
+When we have defects marked as described above, we can execute JQL queries to get the data for the Defect Leakage chart.

 PROJECT = "AT" AND SPRINT = "AT09" AND ISSUETYPE = BUG AND LABELS = DURING-SPRINT

 8 for the number of defects captured during the Sprint